nami0195103/capston/README.md

 ### 2nd assignment
 2.ino : Temperature data is sent to thingspeak and also AWS server.<br/>
-2-log.js : Receive data sent by ESP8266 on AWS server using GET method.<br/>
+2-log.js : Receive data sent by ESP8266 at AWS server using GET method.<br/>
 (2-list.js : save data send by ESP8266 temporarily in list; additional code)<br/>